khmialev/AutoCustomsBot/README.md

 # Auto Customs Calculator Bot

 This Telegram bot helps you calculate customs duty and additional expenses for imported cars.
-It pulls car data from sources like Copart and Av.by, and stores price information in a PostgreSQL database.
+It pulls car data from sources like Copart, Iaai and Av.by, and stores price information in a PostgreSQL database.
 The bot offers both basic and special calculation modes and includes functionality to update the database with fresh data.

 ## Features